Teleport Named an Overall Leader in Zero Trust Platforms by KuppingerCole Analysts

 Fig: SSH remote port forwarding

-1. Run a web server on client localhost port 3000.
-2. Configure reverse tunnel with command.
+1. Run a web server on the client's localhost port 3000.

 bash $ ssh -R 80:127.0.0.1:3000 user@<remote_server_ip>

-1. Now, when users from distant internet visit port 80 of the remote server as http://<remote_server_ip>, the request is redirected back to the client's local server (port 3000) via SSH tunnel where the local server handles the request and response.
+1. When users on the internet visit port 80 of the remote server (http://<remote_server_ip>), the request is redirected back through the tunnel to the client's local server on port 3000, which handles the request and response.

-By default, the remote port forwarding tunnel will bind to the localhost of the remote server.
-To enable it to listen on the public interface (for a scenario like above), set the SSH configuration GatewayPorts yes in sshd_config.
+By default, the reverse tunnel binds only to the remote server's loopback.
+To let it listen on the public interface, set GatewayPorts yes in the server's sshd_config.

 Alternative to local port forwarding

-Local port forwarding does not work if incoming SSH requests in the remote server are disabled.
-For security reasons, administrators might entirely block inbound SSH requests but allow outbound SSH requests.
-In such situations, you can use remote port forwarding to create an outbound SSH connection and let the clients connect to the local port even if inbound connections are blocked.
+Local port forwarding does not work if inbound SSH to the remote server is disabled.
+For example, administrators may choose to block inbound SSH entirely, but allow outbound SSH connections.
+In this case, remote port forwarding creates an outbound connection and still lets clients reach the local port even though inbound connections are blocked.

 Dynamic port forwarding